No Fees Unless We Win

 Get a Free Consultation Today

-If you or a loved one has been injured in a drunk driving accident in Michigan, don’t wait to take legal action.
-The sooner you contact our firm, the sooner we can begin building your case.
-Call The Joseph Dedvukaj Firm, P.C. today at 1866-HIRE-JOE or fill out our online form for a free consultation.
-We are available 24/7 to fight for your rights and help you get the justice you deserve.
+If you or a loved one has been injured in a drunk driving accident in Michigan, time is critical.
+The 120-day dram shop notice deadline, evidence that can disappear, and witnesses whose memories fade all make early action essential.
+Call The Joseph Dedvukaj Firm, P.C. today at 866-HIRE-JOE (866-447-3563) or contact us online for a free consultation.
+We are available to review your case and explain your options at no cost and no obligation.

 Contact Form Demo